nufrofedoc/laravel-api/README.md

 # Laravel API

-The implementation REST API API in Laravel framework.
+The implementation REST API using Laravel framework.

 ## Installation